kamioftea/advent-of-code-2024/pubs/blog/day_6.md

 The twist is to find all the places in the lab where an obstruction could be added to cause the guard to walk in a loop.
 First I decide to work out if a Lab and starting position would be a loop.
-This is done similarly to part 1, but we need to store the direction the guard was facing.
+This is done similarly to part 1, but I need to store the direction the guard was facing.
 If it ever repeats (same position and direction), then the guard will keep looping from that point.

 ```rust